Skip to Content

 • Look for a pumpkin with consistent color throughout.

-• Does the pumpkin have a thin skin?
-This is needed, particularly for elaborate carved designs.
+• Does the pumpkin have thin skin?
+This is needed, particularly for elaborately carved designs.
 You should be able to easily get the knife through the shell.
-Overly-thick shells can be dangerous!
+Overly thick shells can be dangerous!

 • Press on the pumpkin to make sure it is very sturdy.
-Any give will mean that your pumpkin might rot quickly.
+If there is any give, it means that your pumpkin might rot quickly.

 • Try to get a pumpkin with thinner walls since this will allow the light from the inside to shine through.
 Tap the pumpkin and listen for a hollow sound.
 Lifting the pumpkin will tell you about the walls, too.
 Heavy pumpkins normally have thicker walls.